mohit7386/JAVA_and_DSA/readme.md

 ### **Arrays in Java**

 Arrays programming mein data ko efficiently store aur manage karne ka ek tareeka hai.
-Java mein array ek data structure hai jo **fixed-size** aur **same type** ke elements ko ek sath store karta hai.
+Java mein array ek data structure hai jo **fixed-size** aur **same type** ke elements ko ek sath store karta hai.Arrays are fundamental structures in Java that allow us to store multiple values of the same type in a single variable.
+They are useful for managing collections and storing the data efficiently.
+The size of an array is fixed, and its elements can be accessed using their **indexing Value**.

-#### **1. Array kya hai?**
-Array ek **collection of elements** hai, jo ek hi variable name ke andar store hote hain aur ek sequence mein arranged hote hain.
-Ek array ka size fix hota hai aur uske elements ko unke **index** ke through access kiya ja sakta hai.

 **Example:** Agar humare paas ek array `int[] numbers = {10, 20, 30, 40};` hai, toh isme 4 integers store hain aur har element ka apna unique index hai.